Distributed routing and media networks will change the way content is moved within a facility.

 As acquisition and production move away from tape-based workflows, there is an opportunity to distribute compressed content in file format.
 Many cameras now support file-based acquisition; play to air is increasingly from media servers.
 As content is repurposed over the Web and included in DTV multicasts, it may never exist as baseband audio and video.

-Figure 5 on the next page illustrates an integrated traditional and IT routing system.
+Figure 5 illustrates an integrated traditional and IT routing system.
 Ingest and playout servers are already connected to the media network.
 The key additions are codecs with network interfaces that are IP-compatible.
 Content may be transferred from source to destination over the media network.
 Centralized storage is accessible from the network, and content can be routed there as well.

 Naturally, there are issues to resolve.
 Content consists of essence and metadata.
 The essence/metadata association must be managed during content movement.
 There can be problems with real-time delivery of content to servers.
 Network congestion must be avoided by verifying bandwidth with rigorous testing, and efficient routing protocols that guarantee Quality of Service are necessary.
 Compression, decompression and transcoding will add processing delays and affect lip sync.